(Disclosure: Some of the links below may be affiliate links)

 Invest in financial instruments

 This is what we are going to focus on for this series of post.
 We are most interested in investing via financial instruments.
 There are many financial instruments: Bonds, Stocks, Funds, Futures, Options, … You need a broker to use most of these instruments.
 You do not need to know them all.
 But, you probably need to learn about bonds, stocks and funds.
 That is what we are going to cover in the next posts of the series.

 It takes some time to learn about these instruments.
 But it is very important to learn about them if you want to invest.
 You do not have to know everything about them.
 But a good knowledge of them is necessary if you are serious about investing.
 I will try to cover as much as possible about these financial instruments in the next posts.
 This should be your primary tools for investing.

 How to invest?

-Even before you know in what instruments you are going to invest, you should know how to invest.
+Even before you know what instruments you are going to invest in, you should know how to invest.
 You should have a strong strategy on how you are going to do it.

 First of all, know what you are investing in.
 There is no point investing in something you do not understand.
 If you do not understand it, do some research and once you really know it, you can decide again whether you want to invest in it or not.
 You need to know about the instruments and about what is the instrument about.
 For instance, if you want to invest in an Alphabet stock.
 You need to know about stocks, about brokers and about Alphabet itself.

 Then, you should always invest towards a goal.
 You need to know how much you need and when you need it.
 It is especially important to know in how long you will need the money in.
 This is very important in finding how much risk you can take.
 Generally, the longer your investment time is, the more risk you can take.